MohammadKasaei/Mohammadreza-Kasaei/README.md

 <!-- <p align="justify"> -->
  <!-- I am a research associate (postdoc) at the [University of Edinburgh](https://www.ed.ac.uk/). -->
 I am a research scientist at the [University of Edinburgh](https://www.ed.ac.uk/).
-My research and expertise focus on **developing efficient machine learning algorithms** including deep reinforcement learning, learning from demonstrating (LfD), reinforcement learning from human feedback (RLHF), computer vision, and vision-language models.
+My research and expertise focus on **developing efficient machine learning algorithms** including deep reinforcement learning, learning from demonstrating (LfD), and vision-language-action (VLA).

  <!-- My research focuses on **developing efficient robot learning algorithms** including deep reinforcement learning, imitation learning, LLM-based, and computer vision.
 I have evaluated my works on different robotic platforms, including Nextage, YuMi, robotic arms (UR5, Franka), legged robots (biped and quadruped) and soft robots.  -->
   <!-- These days, I am particularly interested in neural ODE and its applications in developing scalable imitation learning algorithms, physics-informed neural networks (PINN) to learn residual dynamics and residual actions, also deep learning approaches for visual object perception, segmentation and grasp pose prediction in highly cluttered environments.  -->